 The dead coming back.

-Letting out a blood curling snarl, the thing dragged her out of her thoughts and started to crawl towards her, its translucent white eyes scorching her soul.
+Letting out a blood curling snarl, the thing started to crawl towards her, its translucent white eyes scorching her soul.
 This monster was watching her like prey.

 The moment the monster started towards her, was when the shock melted off, replaced with hyperaware senses.
 All her body functions went into overdrive, propelling the fight or flight instincts to go rampant.